cyberbotics/webots/docs/reference/altimeter.md

 - `resolution`: This field allows the user to define the resolution of the sensor.
 The resolution is the smallest change that it is able to measure.
 Setting this field to -1 (default) means that the sensor has an 'infinite' resolution (it can measure any infinitesimal change).
-This field accepts any value in the interval (0.0, inf).
+Otherwise this field accepts any value in the interval [0.0, inf).

 ### Altimeter Functions